DavidUlloa6310/optimizers/optim/optimizers/README.md

 ## AdaGrad

 AdaGrad takes an interesting approach by keep a per-parameter sum of the gradients and updates each accordingly.
-You might notice the $\sqrt{v_{t_1}}$ is oddly similar to an l2 norm.
+You might notice the $\sqrt{v_{t_1}}$ is oddly similar to an L2 norm.

 The funny part - it is.
-We end up manipulating the "learning rate" (or multiplier to this gradient) based on this l2 norm, such that parameters which a higher gradient l2 norm update less, and those with a higher gradient l2 norm update more.
+We end up manipulating the "learning rate" (or multiplier to this gradient) based on this L2 norm, such that parameters which a higher gradient L2 norm update less, and those with a lower gradient L2 norm update more.

 $$
 \begin{align*}